-8.10 Income from e-sports activity
+8.9 Income from e-sports activity

 Please indicate if this establishment have income from e-sports activity.

-If 'Yes', please state the total income in this e-sports activity
+If 'Yes', please state the total income in this e-sports activity.

-Electronic sports (also known as e-sports) is a form of competition using video games. esports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
+Electronic sports (also known as e-sports) is a form of competition using video games.
+E-sports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
 Unlike traditional sports like football and badminton, e-sports players are competing virtually via gaming platforms such as personal computer, console, and mobile instead.

-8.11 Others operating income
+8.10 Others operating income (please specify)

-Please specify others operating income earned from other than those mentioned above, if any.
+Please specify income earned from other than those mentioned above, if any.

-8.12 Total income
+8.11 Total income

-8.13 Capital transfers received
+8.12 Capital transfers received